drigofonte/aurora-scraper/docs/backlog.tasks.md

       throws errors when additional properties are found.
 Added comprehensive test suite covering strict validation scenarios including nested objects, batch validation, and edge cases.
+- [x] Ideate the evolution of the field mappings so that the selector and trasformer attributes are included in the schema definition.
+Is this feasible?
+Is it more elegant?
+Does it still produce valid schemas?
+- [ ] Implement the proposed transformer-spec.md
 - [ ] Revise schema validation errors.
 Are they as useful as they can be right now?
 - [x] Create other local examples listed in the README.md COMPLETED: Implemented